gdscbvppune/GDSC-BVP-Pune-Android-App/README.md

 ## Overview

 This app will be the official app for GDSC BVP Pune club.
 One can check upcoming events in the club and can RSVP directly from the app.
-There will be a section for ongoing projects to participate in if you are interested, you can join request to join their chat channel.
+There will be a section for ongoing projects to participate in if you are interested, you can send request to join their chat channel.

 ## Getting Started